zowe/docs-site/docs/extend/extend-desktop/mvd-dataservices.md

     - **app**: Information about the product, which includes the *productCode* (for example: `ZLUX`).

     - **user**: Configuration information of the server, such as the port on which it is listening.

+## Documenting dataservices
+It is recommended that you document your RESTful application dataservices in OpenAPI (Swagger) specification documents.
+The Zowe Application Server hosts Swagger files for users to view at runtime.

+To document a dataservice, take the following steps:

+1. Create a `.yaml` or `.json` file that describes the dataservice in valid [Swagger 2.0](https://swagger.io/specification/v2/) format.
+Zowe validates the file at runtime.

+2. Name the file with the same name as the dataservice.
+Optionally, you can include the dataservice version number in the format: `<name>_<number>`.
+For example, a Swagger file for a dataservice named `user` must be named either `users.yaml` or `users_1.1.0.yaml`.

+3. Place the Swagger file in the `/doc/swagger` directory below your application plug-in directory, for example:

+   `/zlux-server-framework/plugins/<servicename>/doc/swagger/<servicename_1.1.0>.yaml`

+At runtime, the Zowe Application Server does the following:

+- Dynamically substitutes known values in the files, such as the hostname and whether the endpoint is accessible via HTTP versus HTTPS.
+- Builds documentation for each dataservice and for each application plug-in, in the following locations:
+  - Dataservice documentation: `/ZLUX/plugins/<app_name>/catalogs/swagger/servicename`
+  - Application plug-in documentation: `/ZLUX/plugins/<app_name>/catalogs/swagger`

+- In application plug-in documentation, displays only stubs for undocumented dataservices, stating that the dataservice exists but showing no details.
+Undocumented dataservices include non-REST dataservices such as WebSocket services.